 The Force should implement an appropriate process to ensure that each victim receives a written acknowledgement of the crime they have reported.
 This should include the basic details of the offence and confirmation of the communication with the victim should be recorded on the Niche system.

-Implementation Target Date: 30th April 2017 Revised target date 1st June 2017 Revised target date 1st October 2017
+Implementation Target Date: 30th April 2017, 1st June 2017, 1st October 2017.
+Revised target date 1st July 2018

-Person Responsible: Jim Holyoak - Service Improvement Manager Inspector Horsfall OPCC and Inspector Granger NICHE team
+$\textbf{Person Responsible: } \textit{Jim Holyoak-Service Improvement Manager Inspector Horsfall OPCC } \textbf{and} \ .$